-- ➤ The GS-3012F supports rate limiting in 1Mbps increments allowing you to create different service plans - ➤ The GS-3012F supports IGMP snooping enabling group multicast traffic to be only forwarded to ports that are members of that group; thus allowing you to significantly reduce multicast traffic passing through your switch. - Broadcast storm control
+- > The GS-2024 supports rate limiting allowing you to create different service plans. - ➤ The GS-2024 supports IGMP snooping enabling group multicast traffic to be only forwarded to ports that are members of that group; thus allowing you to significantly reduce multicast traffic passing through your switch. - > Broadcast storm control.

-Quality of Service
+Quality of Service (QoS)

-- Eight priority queues so you can ensure mission-critical data gets delivered on time. - > Follows the IEEE 802.1p priority setting standard based on source/destination MAC addresses. - > Advanced policy-based traffic shaping and mirroring.
+- Four priority queues so you can ensure mission-critical data is delivered on time. - Follows the IEEE 802.1p priority setting standard.